 If you’re looking to enjoy some of the most breathtaking scenery the United States has to offer, then a South Dakota vacation is a great way to go.
 Western South Dakota, in particular, has all the stuff that an epic road trip is made of, including some of the most awe-inspiring national parks in the country.

 Whether you’re looking for camping or culture, we’ll explore several great places to add to your trip itinerary.
-We’ll also take a look at some of the best lodging in the region and give you some helpful tips for designing the perfect South Dakota vacation.
+We’ll also look at some of the best lodging in the region and give you some helpful tips for designing the perfect South Dakota vacation.

 It may come as no surprise that many of South Dakota’s best destinations involve outdoor adventure.
-Throughout our South Dakota vacation guide, we’ll mostly zero in on areas west of the Missouri river, as that’s where you’ll find many of the state’s most famous attractions.
+Throughout our South Dakota vacation guide, we’ll mostly zero in on areas west of the Missouri River, as that’s where you’ll find many of the state’s most famous attractions.

 It’s there that the Black Hills mountains begin their rise from the Great Plains, transforming the landscape into unspoiled forests, glittering lakes, and majestic canyons.
 Let’s check out some of the best things to do during your next adventure.